 Protocol for Workers Compensation Claims

 Step 1: School Secretaries complete the Occupational Accident Report with the injured employee.
 Please make sure to include all details including contact information for witnesses.
-Please make sure to notify Becki Witzke, Work Comp at 822-7679 and email the report to both Becki Witzke Email and Esmeralda Davis Email.
+Please make sure to notify Becki Witzke, Work Comp at 822-7679 and email the report to both Becki Witzke and Esmeralda Davis.

 Step 2: School Secretaries or Supervisor will direct injured employee to call Company Nurse.
 The Company Nurse must be called even if the employee will not be seeking medical attention.
 The Company Nurse may or may not triage the injured employee to Rideout or Sutter Occupational Health.
 If you choose to be seen at Sutter Occupational Health, most follow up appointments will be in Roseville.
-Mileage will be reimbursed by Keenan, but appointments should be made on the employees’ personal time.
+Mileage will be reimbursed by Keenan.

-Step 3: School Secretaries or Supervisor will direct injured employee follow up to Becki Witzke at the District Office post medical treatment with a doctor at Rideout or Sutter Occupational Health.
+Step 3: School Secretaries or Supervisor will direct injured employee to follow up with Becki Witzke at the District Office post medical treatment with a doctor at Rideout or Sutter Occupational Health.
 Employee must provide the Work Status Report to the District Office after each doctor’s appointment.

 Step 4: The injured employee will complete required state workers’ compensation forms with Becki Witzke after their initial doctor’s visit.
 (DWC1 Form)

 Step 5: In the event of limited duty due to injury, the interactive process will be initiated and return to work options discussed with injured employee and employee’s supervisor.